ufjschool/ob-s14/drafts/final/sports.md

 And Yeguete laps it up.

-"I learned so much more about my body: stretching, how the stretching works, eating well," the 22-year-old expressed.
+"I learned so much more about my body: stretching, how the stretching works, eating well," the 22-year-old said.
 "Preston knows a lot about the body, and he's good about sharing those things with us.
 He gives us a lot of advice about preparing our bodies for each season."

 And with each season, the training program is altered as the players grow and improve.
 After the season is over, Greene meets with Head Coach Billy Donovan and his staff to set goals for each player.
 Optimal body weights are their focus.

 “I want my guys to be very, very lean,” Greene stressed, “because the leaner or less body fat they have, for basketball, the quicker they are and the higher they can jump.
 If a guy has, in my opinion, a higher body fat than I would like, then I will determine his body weight off of that."

 When Yeguete enrolled at UF in 2010, a different strength and conditioning coordinator was on staff, Matt Herring.
-After Greene took Herring's place, the 6-foot-7 forward suffered injury after injury: concussions, a broken foot and knee problems.
+After Greene took Herring's place, the 6-foot-8 forward suffered injury after injury: concussions, a broken foot and knee problems.
 Last year, he underwent several arthroscopic surgeries to remove bone chips in his right knee.
 Once healthy and ready to hit the court again, Yeguete had to revamp his body for his final year with the team.

 “My junior year, I was heavy — top heavy," he said.